Windscale fire: Comparison with other accidents

 The release of radiation by the Windscale fire was greatly exceeded by the Chernobyl disaster in 1986, but the fire has been described as the worst reactor accident until Three Mile Island in 1979.
 Epidemiological estimates put the number of additional cancers caused by the Three Mile Island accident at not more than one; only Chernobyl produced immediate casualties.

 Three Mile Island was a civilian reactor, and Chernobyl primarily so, both being used for electrical power production.
 By contrast, Windscale was used for purely military purposes.

 Other military reactors have produced immediate, known casualties, such as the 1961 incident at the SL-1 plant in Idaho which killed three operators.

-The accident at Windscale was contemporary to the Kyshtym disaster, which occurred on 29 September 1957 at the Mayak plant in the Soviet Union, when the failure of the cooling system for a tank storing tens of thousands of tons of dissolved nuclear waste resulted in a non-nuclear explosion.
+The accident at Windscale was contemporary to the Kyshtym disaster, which occurred on 29 September 1957 at the Mayak plant in the Soviet Union, when the failure of the cooling system for a tank storing 70–80 tons of liquid nuclear waste resulted in a non-nuclear explosion.

 The Windscale fire was retrospectively graded as level 5, an accident with wider consequences, on the International Nuclear Event Scale.

 Irish sea contamination

-In 1968 a paper was published in the journal Nature, on a study of radioisotopes found in oysters from the Irish Sea, using gamma spectroscopy.
+In 1968 a paper by the Fisheries Radiobiological Laboratory (part of the Ministry of Agriculture, Fisheries and Food) was published in the journal Nature, on a study of radioisotopes found in oysters from the Irish Sea, using gamma spectroscopy.
 The oysters were found to contain ^{141}Ce, ^{144}Ce, ^{103}Ru, ^{106}Ru, ^{137}Cs, ^{95}Zr and ^{95}Nb.
 A zinc activation product (^{65}Zn) was also found; this is thought to be due to the corrosion of magnox fuel cladding in cooling ponds.
 Harder-to-detect pure alpha and beta decaying radionuclides were also present, such as ^{90}Sr and ^{239}Pu, but these do not appear in gamma spectroscopy as they do not generate any appreciable gamma rays as they decay.